Cooking in my cast iron skillet…a new chicken recipe to get excited about…sometimes it’s about the simple pleasures in life.

 - Mix together the olive oil and red wine vinegar.
 Drizzle this over everything.
 Evenly sprinkle the brown sugar over the top and slide the skillet/Dutch oven into the oven for 30 minutes.

 - Pour the white wine over the chicken (no stirring necessary), and cover with foil or lid.
-Continue cooking for 1 1/2 hours.
+Continue cooking for another 1 hour, until chicken is tender.

 - Remove from the oven.
 Top with parsley and serve.